Nolearnnodo/TJDeepLearningCourse/README.md

 # TJDeepLearningCourse

+Welcome Issue !

-The homework for the Deep Learning Course in Tongji University ,  2026 Spring
+The homework for the Deep Learning Course in Tongji University.

+Semester : 2026 Spring

 Student Number : 2352469 ZhiXing Zuo